 All eligible Applications received throughout the Grant Program Period will be evaluated by Grantor and selected in its sole discretion.
 Potential grantees will be notified via email and will be required to complete and return required documentation.
 If such documents are not returned within the specified time period, Grantor is unable to contact any potential grantee or any potential grantee is not in compliance with these Application Requirements, the Grant may be forfeited.
 Grantor reserves the right to select fewer than five (5) Grant grantees if, in its sole discretion, it does not receive a sufficient number of eligible and qualified Applications, in Grantor’s sole discretion.

-Five (5) Grants of a minimum of $60,0000 (actual amount in Grantor’s sole discretion) are available.
+A total of $200,000 for multiple grantees are available.
 Grant is unrestricted but is intended to be used by Grantee with marginalized communities affected by the war on drugs focusing on either education, employment and/or expungement.
 As a condition of receiving Grant, potential Grantee hereby agrees as follows: To read, complete, agree to, and sign additional documentation that, among other things, provides information for tax and legal compliance purposes and confirms the obligations and expectations of Grant grantees; and that the natural person filling out the Grant Program application is an authorized representative of the organization identified in the application, if applicable.
 Grantor requests that Grant grantees provide monthly updates on use of the Grant.

 By participating, each representative of the Qualifying Charity agrees on behalf of him/herself and the Qualifying Charity: (a) to abide by these Application Requirements and decisions of Grantor and judges, which shall be final and binding in all respects relating to this Grant Program; (b) to release, discharge and hold harmless the Grant Program Entities and the respective officers, directors, shareholders, employees, agents and representatives of the forgoing (collectively, “Released Parties”) from any and all injuries, liability, losses and damages of any kind to persons, including death, or property resulting, in whole or in part, directly or indirectly, from Qualifying Charity’s participation in the Grant Program or any Grant Program-related activity or the acceptance, possession, use or misuse of any awarded Grant; and (c) to the use of his/her name, photograph, image and/or likeness and the name of the Qualifying Charity for programming, advertising, publicity and promotional purposes in any and all media, now or hereafter known, worldwide and on the Internet, and in perpetuity by Grantor and its designees, without compensation (unless prohibited by law) or additional consents from Qualifying Charity or any third party and without prior notice, approval or inspection, and to execute specific consent to such use if asked to do so.